snowmac/snowmac.github.io/_posts/2020-06-17-You-need-a-new-hobby.md

 Lets talk about the econmics.
 Yes I can make really amazing money as a developer; but unless I develop my own product, I'm capped at 40 hours a week of billable hours.
 That sounds amazing, but if I want to increase my income, I have to either: Invest (stocks, real estate), sell content, sell a product or service, or freelance through more web development.
 But the 8-10 hours I do something major for my car does something else: It works my body and saves my wallet.

-Here's the cost breakdown for my services this weekened
+Here's the cost breakdown for my services this weekened:

 | Item | My Cost | Mechanics Cost | Savings |
 | ---- | ----- | ---- | --- |
 | Brake Pads for front and back | $60 | $200 for the front, $200 for the back | $340 |